Healthdirect Free Australian health advice you can count on.

 Taking MDMA with other drugs can cause psychosis.
 It can also put strain on the body, and lead to a stroke.
 These drugs can include:

-If you take MDMA while you are taking antidepressants, it can increase your risk of overdose.
-You might also:
+If you take MDMA while you are taking antidepressants, you may:

 • become drowsy, clumsy, restless or dizzy